 ● The benefits develop gradually over 3 to 7 days, with complete results noticeable in two weeks.

-Botox does not cover deep creases between eyebrows hollowness, thus it is frequently combined with fillers for more profound under-eye renewal.
+This explains how botox before and after eyes differences appear.
+However, Botox does not cover deep creases between eyebrows, hollowness, thus it is frequently combined with under eye wrinkles filler for more profound under-eye renewal.

 How long should Botox injections last?